-The Texas Appraiser Licensing and Certification Board (TALCB) is pleased to announce an important win for consumers in Texas.
-On April 6, 2017, former real estate appraiser Robert Chandler Smith, Jr. (Smith) pled guilty in Travis County District Court to felony charges of false statement to obtain property or credit.
-As a result, the Court placed Smith on six years of community supervision, imposed a fine and prohibited him from performing real estate appraisals.
-This criminal prosecution protects Texas consumers from Smith’s illegal and deceptive appraisal activities.
+AUSTIN, TX - The Texas Appraiser Licensing & Certification Board (TALCB) is pleased to announce an important win for consumers in Texas.
+Former real estate appraiser trainee, James P. Edwards, has been indicted in Tarrant County District Court on 16 different felony counts.
+This criminal prosecution protects Texas consumers from Edwards’ illegal and deceptive appraisal activities.